-We would recommend that all of the costs associated with the construction of this new access bridge, and the preparation of this Engineer's report, be assessed against the agricultural lands of Gerald Grondin in the Town of Essex.
-A Schedule of Assessment has been prepared and included herein to indicate the lands assessed for this new farm access bridge installation.
+We would recommend that all of the costs associated with the construction of the replacement access bridge, and the preparation of this Engineer's report for said work, be assessed against the Timothy & Cynthia Nelner parcel, in Part of Lot 16, Concession 5, and all upstream affected lands and roads in the Town of Essex for the replacement bridge.
+The costs associated with the construction of the new bridge for the Michael & Christine Broser parcel and the preparation of this Engineer's report for said work be assessed 100% to the parcel served by the new access bridge.
+A Schedule of Assessment has been prepared and included herein to indicate the lands and roads assessed for the replacement access bridge and the new bridge installation.
+The bridge owners share is shown as a Special Benefit to the parcel of each bridge.

-It has been clearly established that this new access bridge is being provided to serve as the access from North Malden Road to an existing agricultural farm parcel.
+It has been clearly established that the replacement access bridge and the new bridge are being provided to serve as the access from the 5th Concession Road to existing parcels with them and upstream agricultural lands involved in the assessment.
 Pursuant to the current Agricultural Drainage Infrastructure Program (A.D.I.P.)
-Policies that are in place, it is anticipated that these lands designated as Farm Property Tax Class will not be eligible for a grant from the Ontario Ministry of Agriculture, Food and Rural Affairs (O.M.A.F.R.A.) in the amount of 1/3 of their total assessment for this project as the severance was made earlier this year that caused the need for the new access bridge, and not prior to August 2004 as per the Policies.
+Policies that are in place, all of the lands designated as Farm Property Tax Class should be eligible for a grant from the Ontario Ministry of Agriculture, Food and Rural Affairs (O.M.A.F.R.A.) in the amount of 1/3 of their total assessment for this project.

-Where a bridge structure has increased top width beyond the standard 6.10 metre (20.0 ft.) top width, all of the increased costs resulting from same are assessed 100% to the Owner, as provided for in the cost sharing set out in the report below.
+Where a bridge structure has increased top width beyond the standard 6.10 metre (20.0 ft.) top width, all of the increased costs resulting from same are assessed 100% to the Owner, as provided for in the cost sharing set out below and in the attached Schedule of Assessment.
+The installation of a new first-time bridge is assessed 100% to the parcel served by the bridge and future maintenance cost is shared after the bridge has been installed and becomes part of the drainage works through the drainage report.
+The future sharing will be a Benefit to the bridge owner and Outlet Liability to the upstream lands and roads as set out in the attached assessment schedule for future maintenance to the new bridge with values pro-rated to the actual future cost.